pjtunstall/0-shell/README.md

 - In POSIX shell (sh), dash, and ksh, that have optional histotory expansion, the text should be entered depending on which option is currently selected.
 I gather the default is no history expansion with `!`.
 - It's my understanding that BusyBox's default shell (ash) does not treat `!` as special (it lacks history expansion by default, similar to dash).
 However, if built with hush (another shell included in BusyBox), history expansion with `!` can be optionally enabled.

-Since there is no requirement to implement special behavior for `!` or guidance on which shell to use as a standard (unless we can take the mention on BusyBox as a hint), I take this to be an oversight.
+Since there's no requirement to implement special behavior for `!` or guidance on which shell to use as a standard (unless we can take the mention on BusyBox as a hint), I consider this is an oversight.

 ### Last orders, please